-The Foundation holds funds at Seattle Foundation that are subject to Seattle Foundation's variance power and from which the Foundation may receive annual payouts.
+The Foundation holds funds at Seattle Foundation from which the Foundation may receive annual payouts.
 The Foundation's beneficial interest in these funds is recorded as an asset in the statements of financial position.
 However, the timing and amounts of payouts are determined by the policies of Seattle Foundation and are not controlled by the Foundation.
 The Foundation's interest in the gains and losses of the fund assets, less distributions, is recognized and included in investment earnings in the statements of activities and changes in net assets.

-Notes to Financial Statements For the Years Ended December 31, 2022 and 2021
+Notes to Financial Statements For the Years Ended December 31, 2023 and 2022